QuestPDF/QuestPDF-Documentation/docs/api-reference/rotate.md

 ![example](/api-reference/rotate-constrained.png =350x)

 ## Free
-- This container allows to rotate its child by any angle provided in degrees,
+- This container allows you to rotate its child by any specified angle (in degrees).
-- The content is always put within the same space and size constraints,
+- The content is always placed within the same space and size constraints.
-- - The rendered child appears like floating below/above of the other content.
+- The rendered child appears floating below or above other content.

 Example: